bolu-dc/Data-Enthusiasts-Salary-Analysis/README.md

 ## Data Enthusiasts Salary Analysis

 One of the most in-demand and fastest-growing job categories in technology is data science.
-Data Scientist positions have grown by 650 percent since 2012, and this growth is still going strong.
-By 2026, the U.S. Bureau of Labor Statistics estimates that there will be a further 27.9 percent growth in demand for data science expertise.
-And that will result in a shortfall of between 140,000 and 190,000 analysts in the United States alone, according to a McKinsey estimate, not to mention the additional 1.5 million managers and analysts who will need to comprehend how data analysis influences decision-making.
+Data Scientist positions have grown exponentially since 2012, and this growth is still going strong.
+By 2026, the U.S. Bureau of Labor Statistics estimates that there will be a further growth in demand for data science expertise.

 In this project, the employees and benefits of individuals employed in the field of data science are in-depthly analyzed and visualized.